What skills do you need for A&R?

 The bottom line: being an A&R rep is all about people management, whether it comes down to making sure everyone on your team has everything they need (or want) or negotiating with artists over contracts and song choices.

-Analytical skills: The ability to analyze data and recognize patterns, trends, and relationships between variables is crucial.
-In this position you will be required to make strategic decisions based on market research reports and other information
+- Analytical skills: The ability to analyze data and recognize patterns, trends and relationships between variables is crucial.
+In this position, you will be required to make strategic decisions based on market research reports and other information

-Business skills: You need excellent organizational abilities with the ability to prioritize tasks according to deadlines; excellent problem-solving abilities; patience when addressing problems; strong interpersonal skills (especially with people who will be meeting their needs); communication skills (verbal and written), including listening attentively in order to understand customer needs; conflict resolution techniques when dealing with difficult situations at work or at home; time management skills because many projects require your immediate attention if they are not completed within the designated time frame then there’s a risk of losing customers especially in an industry where competition is very high so having these qualities means less stress on yourself as well as others around you which leads us into…
+- Business skills: You need excellent organizational abilities with the ability to prioritize tasks according to deadlines; excellent problem-solving abilities; patience when addressing problems; strong interpersonal skills (especially with people who will be meeting their needs); communication skills (verbal and written), including listening attentively in order to understand customer needs; conflict resolution techniques when dealing with difficult situations at work or at home; time management skills because many projects require your immediate attention if they are not completed within the designated time frame then there’s a risk of losing customers, especially in an industry where competition is very high so having these qualities means less stress on yourself as well as others around you which leads us into…

 A&R is a very competitive business and it is not for the faint-hearted.
 You need to have all of these skills if you want to succeed in this industry.
 In this article, we discussed some of the most important skills that you need for A&R in Nigeria.
-If you have any question about A&R or about how to become an A&R, feel free to ask us in the comment section below!
-We will try our best answer them as soon as possible
+If you have any questions about A&R or about how to become an A&R, feel free to ask us in the comment section below!
+We will try our best to answer them as soon as possible